Way Out West (1937)

 But when Ollie slips and tells saloon owner Mickey Finn why they’re in town, he decides to have his star performer, Lola Marcel, pose as Mary so they can swipe the gold mine.

-Well, they succeed in getting the deed, but Stan and Ollie are determined to correct their mistake, if doing so doesn’t kill them.
+Well, they succeed in getting the deed, but Stan and Ollie are determined to correct their mistake, if doing so doesn’t kill them first.

 There are musical interludes too, including a performance by the Avalon Boys with Chill Wills as their lead singer.
 As for Dinah in the credits below — that’s the mule who helps Stan and Ollie break back into the saloon.
 She also co-starred with the comedic duo in 1932’s “Music Box.”